CCI-MOC/hil/docs/rest_api.md

 `GET /networks`

-List all networks or List all public networks.
+List all networks.
+(Admin-level operation)

 Returns a JSON dictionary of dictionaries, where the exterior dictionary is indexed by the network name and the value of each key is another dictionary with keys corresponding